Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/smoothing.rst

 (such as splitting off sets of faces by selecting them and pressing :kbd:`Y`), there is an easier way to combine smooth and solid faces, by using *Auto Smooth*.

-Auto smoothing can be enabled in the mesh's panel in the *Properties* window.
+Auto smoothing can be enabled in the mesh's panel in the Properties Editor.
 Angles on the model that are smaller than the angle specified in the *Angle* button will be smoothed during rendering (i.e. not in the 3D view) when that part of the mesh is set to smooth.
 Higher values will produce smoother faces,